SystemsApproach/7E/introduction/protocols.rst

 to identify the high-level protocol (or application program) to which the message is to be delivered.

-Looking back at the headers given in :numref:`Figure %s
+Looking back at the example headers given in :numref:`Figure %s
 <fig-udphdr>`, :numref:`%s <fig-iphdr>`, and :numref:`%s
 <fig-ethhdr>`, IP uses the 8-bit ``Protocol`` field as its demux key,
 with ``0x11`` (decimal 17) indicating the message belongs to UDP and